chrisarg/Killing-It-with-PERL/_posts/2025-09-02-AI-assisted-coding-of-FFI.md

     4. When implementing a function, do provide the POD documentation for it.
     However, generate the POD after you have implemented the functions.
-    5. After you have implemented the modules, generate a simple test that will generate a C<Bit::Set> of capacity of 1024 bits, set the first, second and 5th one and see if the popcount is equal to 3.
+    5. After you have implemented the modules, generate a simple test that will generate a Bit::Set of capacity of 1024 bits, set the first, second and 5th one and see if the popcount is equal to 3.
 ```
 Claude did get *most* things right: